 Even though planning permission has been granted, it does not override any restrictive covenants.
 The two are not mutually exclusive, they are entirely independent of one another.

 Any prudent developer should investigate title before the commit to the planning process.

 Yes, there is.

-Whilst planning permission does not override a restrictive covenant, it’s existence can be used as a negotiating tool with the adjacent landowner, particularly if you simply require their consent.
-If you can show that proper attention has been given to the proposed development (which is apparent from the planning documents), the benefitting landowner may only be too please to give their consent.
+Whilst planning permission does not override a restrictive covenant, it’s existence can be used as a negotiating tool with the adjacent landowner.
+Particularly if you simply require their consent.
+If you can show that proper attention has been given to the proposed development (which is apparent from the planning documents).
+The benefiting landowner may only be too pleased to give their consent.
 However, this may not apply if there is an outright prohibition on development.

 What are my other options?